HOW MUCH IS YOUR CAR ACCIDENT INJURY WORTH?

-The Most Dependable Car Accident Law Firm in California since 2009
+Dependable Car Accident Law Firm in California with Decades of Unrivaled Experience

-The bustling city of Los Angeles is a hotbed for potential car accidents.
-Navigating the 405, the 101, the 10, and the 5 on your commute is often bumper-to-bumper, with plenty of opportunities for rear-end collisions.
+The flourishing state of California is a hotbed for potential car accidents.
+Navigating 405, 101, 10, 15, 210, 57, 110, 710, 605 or the 5 on your commute is often bumper-to-bumper, with plenty of opportunities for rear-end collisions.
 Motorcyclists are free to lane split, running the risk for sideswipe incidents or collisions merging lanes.

 Getting around downtown involves hundreds of pedestrians and bicyclists.
 Drivers must pay strict attention at all times.
 A car crash can occur in the blink of an eye.
 Driving anywhere in California is risky.
 The majority of collisions, however, are preventable.
 In fact, 94% of all accidents are attributable to human error.

 Attention to the road, competence behind the wheel, and proper vehicle maintenance can reduce the odds of getting into a collision.
 Negligence, recklessness, and breaking the law are at the heart of most “accidents.”
 At Arash Law, we’ve represented clients in dozens of car crash cases.
 We understand the common causes, defendants, and how to fight for compensation for collision-related injuries.

 Whether you suffered burns, broken bones, brain injury, a spinal cord injury, or other damages, talk to our attorneys.
 The road to recovery starts just a phone call away.
 Call (888) 488-1391 right away.

 What If I Get Accused of Partly Causing My Car Accident?